danaikorre/dsmanufacturing.github.io/content.md

 ### Week 9: Data for Industry 4 / New Business Models/Digital Twin / Thread

-This lecture overviews and introduces data visualisation
+This lecture overviews and introduces data for the Industry 4.0, new business models, the digital twin and thread.

 The workshop we will discuss and practice with **presenting information** with us and the peers.